sileod/tasknet/README.md

 p([{'text':'premise here','text_pair': 'hypothesis here'}]) # HuggingFace pipeline for inference
 ```
 Tasknet is multitask by design. `model.task_models_list` contains one model per task, with a shared encoder.

+## Task templates
+`tasknet` relies on task templates to avoid boilerplate codes.
+The task templates correspond to Transformers AutoClasses:
+- `SequenceClassification`
+- `TokenClassification`
+- `MultipleChoice`
+- `Seq2SeqLM` (experimental support)

+The task templates follow the same interface.
+They implement `preprocess_function`, a data collator and `compute_metrics`.
+Look at [tasks.py](https://github.com/sileod/tasknet/blob/main/src/tasknet/tasks.py) and use existing templates as a starting point to implement a custom task template.

 ## AutoTask
 You can also leverage [tasksource](https://github.com/sileod/tasksource/) with tn.AutoTask and have one-line access to 600+ datasets, see [implemented tasks](https://github.com/sileod/tasksource/blob/main/README.md).